ibrahimmalhas/Android-Video-Calling/README.md

 *Here is a screenshot that shows the files sent to the ACSNativeLogsCollector, txt file for issue descreption and blog file for the logs.*

 ![title](Media/ACSNativeLogsCollector.png)

-## Run the code
-- Before running the sample, you need to replace the following:
-- "<USER_ACCESS_TOKEN>" with the User Access Token you created in prerequisites.
-- "<YOUR_DEVTUNNEL_ENDPOINT>" with your devtunnel endpoint URL that will recieve the blog files